sali6798/quiz-panda/README.md

 Project is:  _Finished_

 #### Inspiration
-The social distancing during the Covid 19 pandemic has caused the majority of the population to practice social distancing.
+The  Covid 19 pandemic has caused the majority of the population to practice social distancing.
 This application can help teachers, tutors , parents as well as a fun way to stay connected with friends.

 ## License

 MIT license
-Copyright © 2020 Zahra Ali Aghazadeh, Shaidee Alincastre, Brett Belka and JJ Cardenas
+Copyright © 2020 Zahra Ali Aghazadeh, Shaidee Alingcastre, Brett Belka and JJ Cardenas